top of page

 • Full recovery, while not common, does occur.

-Despite their rarity, NORSE and FIRES are devastating.
-Low awareness among both the public and clinicians means they often go unrecognised in the critical early stages, delaying urgent, specialist, and aggressive treatment.
+Low awareness among both the public and clinicians means they are often not recognised in the critical early stages - delaying urgent, specialist, and aggressive treatment when it is most needed.

 Stages of NORSE and FIRES

-How NORSE and FIRES Starts
+How NORSE and FIRES Start

 Treatment Protocol - Acute Stage

-A Multi-Disciplinary Team is Essential
+A Multidisciplinary Team Is Essential

-• Neurology and Critical Care
+• Neurology & Critical Care

-• Immunology and Rheumatology
+• Immunology & Rheumatology

-• Infectious Disease Specialists
+• Infectious Disease

 • Anaesthesiology

-• Nutrition and Metabolic Support
+• Nutrition & Metabolic Support

 • Palliative Care